-Postoperative infections remain a significant clinical issue and contribute to substantial financial burdens on healthcare systems.5 Treating infections requires additional medical interventions, prolonged antibiotic use, and extended hospital stays, further increasing healthcare costs.6 In addition to financial impacts, PIs can compromise patient outcomes, heightening readmission rates and posing severe risks in critical cases.^{7,8} Current research suggests that LC is associated with a lower incidence of PIs (0.4%-6.3%) compared to open surgery.9 However, benefits of perioperative antibiotics in LC appear limited relative to open biliary surgery.
-10 Emerging data also highlight the potential for perioperative complications, including allergic reactions, secondary infections, and increased treatment costs.
-11 Given these considerations, combined with antibiotic stewardship and rising concerns about antibiotic resistance, the necessity of routine antibiotic prophylaxis in LC cases warrants re-evaluation.
+Postoperative infections remain a significant clinical issue and contribute to substantial financial burdens on healthcare systems 5.
+Treating infections requires additional medical interventions, prolonged antibiotic use, and extended hospital stays, further increasing healthcare costs 6.
+In addition to financial impacts, PIs can compromise patient outcomes, heightening readmission rates and posing severe risks in critical cases ^{7,8}.
+Current research suggests that LC is associated with a lower incidence of PIs (0.4%-6.3%) compared to open surgery 9.
+However, the benefits of perioperative antibiotics in LC appear limited relative to open biliary surgery 10.
+Emerging data also highlight the potential for perioperative complications, including allergic reactions, secondary infections, and increased treatment costs 11.
+Given these considerations, combined with antibiotic stewardship and rising concerns about antibiotic resistance, the necessity of routine antibiotic prophylaxis in LC cases warrants re-evaluation.

-Although previous studies have examined the prevalence of LC and the effectiveness of prophylactic antibiotics, findings are inconsistent.
+While previous studies have examined the prevalence of LC and the effectiveness of prophylactic antibiotics, findings are inconsistent ^{4,12-16}.
 Therefore, this study aimed to assess the effectiveness of prophylactic antibiotics in preventing PIs after LC and to identify risk factors associated with these infections.
 These insights could help improve patient outcomes, optimize antibiotic use, and reduce associated healthcare costs.